noobskies/socialflow/memory-bank/activeContext.md

 ## Notes

 **Latest Achievements**:
+- Phase 9E file storage IMPLEMENTED and COMPLETE ✅
 - All 7 OAuth platforms implemented and tested
-- Complete Phase 9E file storage documentation
-- 9 focused, implementation-ready guides
+- File upload with image optimization working
+- Upload progress tracking functional
-- Backend 65% complete
+- Backend 75% complete (was 65%)

-**Blocked On**: Nothing - ready to proceed with documentation or implementation
+**Blocked On**: Nothing - ready to proceed with Phase 9F or 9G

-**Ready For**: Phase 9F/9G documentation creation OR Phase 9E implementation
+**Ready For**: Phase 9F implementation (mock data migration) OR Phase 9G implementation (real-time features)